 Once in the country, there are lots of options to get around Mexico, ranging from budget domestic flights, luxury buses, Ubers, and even a Tequila Train!

 The following Mexico travel tips should help get into and around this big country, the 13th largest in the world.

-When flying into Mexico, you’ll receive an FMM (Forma Migratoria Multiple) card during the flight.
+When flying into Mexico in the past, visitors would always receive an FMM (Forma Migratoria Multiple) card during the flight.
 It looks like this:

-This card is a legal requirement to enter Mexico and establishes the number of days you are allowed to stay in Mexico.
-The card is processed upon going through immigration at your arrival airport in Mexico.
-Some people mistakenly call an FMM card a “tourist visa” in Mexico.
-Be sure to keep your FMM card with your passport in a safe place while traveling throughout Mexico.
+FMM is a legal requirement to enter Mexico and establishes the number of days you are allowed to stay in Mexico.
+In the past, visitors have been issued a card that’s processed upon going through immigration at your arrival airport in Mexico.

 If booking a round-trip ticket to Mexico, you’re covered.
 This Mexico travel tip does not apply to you.